 Rum Runner — a fruity and tropical cocktail, but not in a strawberry daiquiri doesn’t-do-much kind of way.
 This delicious Rum Runner recipe (complete with my secret ingredient!) packs a punch that can sneak up on you!

-There’s nothing better than being on a sailboat, floating out on the ocean, and looking at all the natural beauty…and everything looks much more beautiful with a Rum Runner in my hand.
+There’s nothing better than being on a sailboat, floating out on the ocean and looking at all the natural beauty…and everything looks much more beautiful with a Rum Runner in my hand!

-And the views aren’t too shabby.
+And the views aren’t too shabby either!

-The only thing better than watching her jam out is sitting back with a Rum Runner in hand….
+The only thing better than watching her jam out is sitting back with a Rum Runner in hand.
 I love this Rum Runner drink so much.
 And they go down so fast.
 Too fast.
+Especially in the heat.

 On our last sailing adventure, I made sure to ask the bartender what’s in his Rum Runner that makes his so good.
-He gave me the drink recipe and told me the secret ingredient that makes their version so special.
-It’s amaretto.
+He gave me the drink recipe and told me the secret ingredient that makes their version so special — it’s amaretto.

-Of course, there are a million versions and drink recipes for Rum Runners and really, any time you start combining rum and juice, you’re in for good times, but this is the version I adore!
+Of course, there are a million versions and drink recipes for Rum Runners and really, any time you start combining rum and juice, you’re in for good times.
+But this is the version I adore!

 How to Make a Rum Runner

 This is one of the easiest cocktails you can make!
 Exact Rum Runner ingredient ratios depend on preference, but I like to make mine by adding one part of each of the rums and one part of the amaretto into a glass filled with ice.
 Add four parts pineapple juice to the glass, followed by the grenadine.